DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<87> J. Zhou, Y. Zhang.
+Multi-point aerodynamic optimization of airfoilsunder stall conditions based on the unsteadydiscrete adjoint method.
+Physics of Fluids, 2026.

 <86> U. Padmanaban, B. Ganapathisubramani, S. Symon.
 Three-dimensional variational data assimilation of separated flows using time-averaged experimental data.
 Physical Review Fluids, 2026

 <85> M. Formichetti, U. Padmanaban, P. He, S. Symon, B. Ganapathisubramani.
 Assimilating rough features: A data-driven framework to infer rough wall properties from sparse experimental data.
 10.48550/arXiv.2601.15980, 2026